diegogalpy/sChemNET/README.md

 ## References
 If you find these resources useful, please cite our work:

-Galeano et al. sChemNET: A deep learning framework for predicting small molecules targeting microRNA function, Nature Communications, 2024.
+Galeano et al. **sChemNET: A deep learning framework for predicting small molecules targeting microRNA function**, *Nature Communications*, 2024.

 ## Research page